Kumrek

 Kumrek is an urban village lying on the bank of River Rangpo in Pakyong District in the Indian state of Sikkim.
 The nearest towns are Rangpo (4 km away) and Rorathang (8 km).
 It is about 200 m above sea level giving it a sub-tropical climate.

 Transport

 Kumrek lies on the road connecting Rangpo to Rorathang.

-Nearest airport from Kumrek is Pakyong Airport 32 kilometres away and nearest railway station from Kumrek is Rangpo railway station 5 kilometres away.
+Nearest airport from Kumrek is the Pakyong Airport which is situated 32 kilometres away from the town and the nearest railway station is Rangpo railway station 5 kilometres away from the town.

 Economy

 The entire belt of Kumrek – Rorathang and Kumrek – Rangpo is the manufacturing hotspot of Sikkim.
 There are numerous pharmaceutical companies along this way.

 List of some of major companies of Kumrek are as follows: